 21st century afflictions like obesity, heart disease and stress-related illnesses are sure to put a damper on any optimistic predictions of soaring life expectancies in the near future.

 Global cancer cases are also on the rise, up 20% in just the past decade , with a fair chunk of this increase attributed to lack of exercise, excessive alcohol and tobacco consumption, poor dietary habits and other lifestyle-driven factors.
 We’re working longer hours, sleeping less and being bombarded with conflicting marketing messages about exactly what is ‘healthy’.

 Be Careful What You Wish For

 The other obvious question is this: even if we could live to be 150, would we really want to?
-By stretching out the human lifespan, age-related health issues would expand: Alzheimer’s, dementia, coronary heart disease, arthritis, osteoporosis, Parkinson’s, cancer, eye problems and much more; incidents of broken bones and head injuries from falls would soar.
+From time to time, you have probably wondered how to live 150 years.
+But, by stretching out the human lifespan, age-related health issues would expand: Alzheimer’s, dementia, coronary heart disease, arthritis, osteoporosis, Parkinson’s, cancer, eye problems and much more; incidents of broken bones and head injuries from falls would soar.

 Many of us like to think of increased human longevity as a wondrous possibility symbolising our ingenuity, but there are negative aspects to consider as well.

 So, could we really live to be 150?
 At the moment, such a prospect is pure conjecture – there is no scientific evidence to suggest it will ever happen.